sketchmemoirorg/sketchmemoirorg.github.io/about.md

 ---

 <p class="message">
-  HI! this is NAGESH DN,  an AWS Solution architect  sharing his experiences on this site
+  HI! this is Sketch Memoir sharing experiences on this site
 </p>